Skip to main content

 • Weather (but may affect your power output)

-Normalized vs Average Power
+Weighted vs Average Power

-Why Normalized Power?
+Why Weighted Power?

-Average power doesn’t capture the true physiological cost:
+Average power doesn’t capture the true physiological cost: Steady Ride:

 • 1 hour at constant 200W